nguyentranminhkhue2006-maker/jaettu-kalenteri/README.md

 127.0.0.1 - - [03/May/2026 16:45:02] "GET /static/main.css HTTP/1.1" 304 -
 ```

-Under the circumstances in which there are thousands of users and thousands of events and comments, the application still runs with the approximate time of 0-0.05s.
+Under these conditions, with thousands of users and large numbers of events and comments, the application runs with an approximate response time of 0.00-0.05 seconds.